Interaction renormalization and validity of kinetic equations for turbulent states: Introduction

 \section{Introduction}

 Kinetic equations are workhorses of physics and engineering.
-The most widely used are the Boltzmann equation for particles and the Peierls kinetic equation for waves.
-They describe transport phenomena and turbulence, from gas pipes and oceans, to plasmas in space and in thermonuclear reactors.
-These equations are so effective because they reduce the description of multi-particle or multi-wave systems to a closed equation on a single-particle probability distribution, or a single wavevector occupation number.
-The equations have solutions that describe different equilibria, transport in weakly non-equilibrium states, and even far-from-equilibrium turbulent states.
-The question is whether these solutions are physical, that is, if they also satisfy (with small modifications) the corrections to the kinetic equations due to multi-particle and multi-mode correlations leads only to small modifications.
+They describe transport phenomena and turbulence, from gas pipes and oceans to plasmas in space and in thermonuclear reactors.
+These equations are so effective because they reduce the description of multi-particle or multi-wave systems to a closed equation on a single-particle probability distribution or a single-wavevector occupation number.
+The equations have solutions that describe thermal equilibria, transport in weakly non-equilibrium states, and even far-from-equilibrium turbulent states.
+The question is whether these solutions are physical, that is, if accounting for multi-particle and multi-mode correlations leads only to small modifications.